kgshv/smarty/README.md

 That's your call.

-Also, you'll need the **Google Analytics for Python and the command-line**, which is [here](https://github.com/debrouwere/google-analytics) (Thanks so much to all the people behind it!).
+Also, you'll need the [**Google Analytics for Python and the command-line**](https://github.com/debrouwere/google-analytics).
+Thanks so much to all the people behind it, by the way!.
 I ran:

 `pip install googleanalytics`

+You might also need PyOpenSSL and PyCrypto modules if you are running this on Linux (I used Ubuntu, so I'm not sure what will happen for Mac users).
+It has to do with Google oAuth security settings.
+Just google for installation instructions for your platform.

 ### Files
 You will need some additional files.
 These are: